simonbengtsson/jsPDF-AutoTable/README.md

 ### Contributions
 Contributions are always welcome, especially on open issues.
 If have something major you want to add or change, please post an issue about it first.

+### Release
+- Update version in `package.json`
+- Build with `npm run build`
+- Manually test by looking over the examples
+- Commit and create a new tag
+- Update hosted examples